 Furthermore, TrueFire has the history and student testimonials to go against any of those sites.
 Ultimately, the choice will come down to what instructors or lesson plans you are looking for.

-Conclusion: Are TrueFire Guitar Lessons Worth It?
+In The End, Are TrueFire Lessons Worth It?

 Ultimately, we believe TrueFire is the most technically impressive of all online offerings.
 The web page is easy to navigate, which is certainly valuable for attracting and maintaining a base of beginner students.

 These two factors, in addition to the diverse toolbox that comes with each video lesson, make it an excellent option for students looking to dive right into the guitar head first.